On the intersection of local Arthur packets for classical groups and applications: Union-intersection

 At each stage the representation is preserved and hence $\pi(u_{1,3}(\EE))\cong\pi(\EE).$ \end{exmp}

 Suppose $\EE_{\rho}\in \Rep$ is positive, then as $ui_{i,j}$ is a composition of row exchanges and $ui$, Theorem \ref{thm row exchange} and Theorem \ref{thm ui} shows that we have

-However, it is not direct from definition that it preserves the representation in general since if $B_i<0$ for some $i$, applying row exchange may not preserve the conditions in Definition \ref{def rep of segment}.
-The main issue is to check whether the condition ($\ast$) in Theorem \ref{thm non-vanishing} (i) is preserved.
-Fortunately, we can use Theorem \ref{thm shift left} to achieve this.
+However, it is not immediate from the definition that it preserves the representation in general since if $B_i<0$ for some $i$, applying row exchange may not preserve the conditions in Definition \ref{def rep of segment}.
+To verify $ui_{i,j}$ preserves the representation, the main issue is to check whether the condition ($\ast$) in Theorem \ref{thm non-vanishing}(i) is preserved.
+We use Theorem \ref{thm shift left} to achieve this.

 \begin{prop} Suppose $\EE \in \Rep$ and $ui_{i,j}$ is applicable on $\EE$.
 Then